rungulus/Bucket/README.md

   3. Once you have your json files, make a folder called `dirty-data` in the `preparation` folder, and put all the json files in there.

   4. Run the `jsoncleaner.py` python script.

+   > You can also use the `jsoncleaner-guided.py` script for more guided training (one user is designated as the user, all others are asisstant replies)

   5. When asked, enter your system prompt.